 If yes, try using a combination of voter groups and special interest groups.
 By belonging to a voter group, the voter will see the collection of positions associated with that group, and then membership in any specialized community is handled through SIGs.

 Do you see the pattern?
-When you wish to associate a fixed collection of positions with a group, use voter groups.
-When you wish to associate a single position with a group, and voters may potentially belong to a combination of many different groups, use special interest groups.
+When you wish to associate a collection of positions with a group, and voters may belong to only a single group, use voter groups.
+When you wish to associate one or more positions with a group, and voters may potentially belong to a combination of multiple groups, use special interest groups.
 However, the answer is not always as simple and clear as that as we’ll see in the examples below.
 In fact, there are occasions when either tool could produce the same result.
 This is when making the decision is as much art as it is a hard rule and in fact, the answer may be influenced mostly by how you wish to report and filter the election results.

 - A ballot contains the following positions.
 President, Secretary, Treasurer, plus a referendum for a by-law change.
 Every voter should be permitted to see every position (the referendum is regarded as a position).
 Do you use voter groups or special interest groups?